Home Decluttering Hacks for Messy People

 Maybe you can relate?

-Sure, I had paper clutter in my kitchen but those papers were always in neat and tidy piles and not simply strewn about, and that, at least in my mind, meant I was being organized with my stuff.
+Sure, I had paper clutter in my kitchen, but those papers were always in neat and tidy piles and not simply strewn about.
+That, at least in my mind, meant I was being organized with my stuff.
+And since I was born a messy person, that was as good as it would get.

 woman in a messy kitchen.
 Home decluttering hacks

-I remember when I was a teenager.
-I knew I would rather have a bedroom that was neat and organized, but instead, my room often resembled an apocalyptic event.
-It always looked like I was either quickly moving in or quickly moving out.
+I remember when I was a teenager, I struggled with mess even then.
+I wanted to have a bedroom that was neat and organized, but instead, my room often resembled an apocalyptic event.

 a girl sitting on the floor of a messy bedroom with her head in her hand

-And the fact that my house is now neat and organized baffles me even today.
+Yes, I was and still am a messy person.
+The fact that my house is now neat and organized baffles me even today.
 How I could completely change my clutter mentality to one of an organized, super freak is worthy of a mic drop, especially when I think back to how I was just a few years ago.

 And since I love a good shortcut, these hacks are much more tempting to me than simply putting my stuff into precariously tall piles all over my home.
+First, let’s back up just a bit.

 What is exactly a messy person?

 To me, a messy person is someone who doesn’t put things away.
 We will get the supplies out to make a 4-course meal and even present it on a beautifully decorated table.
-But expecting us to completely clean it up when we are done is probably asking a bit too much.
+But expecting us to clean it up when we are done is probably asking a bit too much.

 I can’t tell you how often I would clean our family room, only to leave the vacuum cleaner sitting in the hallway for a week before my Hubby finally put it away.